 Everyone has tons of photos, nowadays they are mostly in digital form.
-But, most of us also have a box or album full of Grandma’s precious photos, and even your kid’s artwork from elementary school.
+But, most of us also have a box or album full of Grandma’s precious photos, and even kid’s artwork from elementary school.
 These are snapshots of important moments in your life; and you need to ensure they last a lifetime, especially while in storage.
 These photos and works of art are ones that you can’t get back; there’s no digital copy on a computer somewhere.
-And you want to be sure to preserve them for years to come.
+If you’re wondering how to organize and store old photos…

 Digitize Your Old Photos & Artwork.

-It may take you some time up front, but scanning all your old photos to preserve them is a great idea.
+The first and most obvious step in how to organize and store old photos is to digitize them.
+It may take you some time upfront, but scanning all your old photos to preserve them is a great idea.
 Those old photos were printed on paper and using inks that don’t last forever.
-Over time, through temperature swings and with years of handling and moving around, they can break down and start to crumble.
+Over time, the temperature swings and with years of handling and moving around.
+They can break down and start to crumble.
 Make sure to save them before it’s too late.

-If you don’t have time to complete this work yourself or you don’t know how, take your photos and artwork to a professional.
+If you don’t know how to get this done, take your photos and artwork to a professional.
 They have the best equipment to scan at high resolution for reproduction.
 They can also restore old photos to their original beauty if they have faded or been damaged over the years.
 But, do your research and ask for recommendations!
 You don’t want to give your box of memories to just anyone.
 Be sure they are insured and ask to see examples of their work and get references.
 The last thing you want is to hand over your precious photos to someone who will ruin or lose them.

 Sounds like common sense, but most people just don’t do this.
 Take the extra step now!
-If you have digital photos and files that are important to you, be sure to save them in more than one location.
-It’s best to save them on disc, on a flash drive or an external hard drive in addition to your computer; or better yet all three!
+If you have digital photos, be sure to save them in more than one location.
+It’s best to save them on disc, flash drive, or external hard drive in addition to your computer; or better yet all three!
 You can never have too many backups.
 And, the experts always say to have a backup of your backup – so take their advice to heart.

 Prepare Albums & Other Memorabilia for Storage.

+Okay, here’s how to organize and store old photos and artwork the physical copies.
 Be sure to consider how to properly pack your albums, scrapbooks, photos and any other memorabilia.
 These items should be standing on end or vertical.
-If you lay these flat and stack them on top of each other, or stack other items on top, the weight can damage them over time.
+If you lay these flat and stack them on top of each other, the weight can damage them over time.
 Pages can fold and tear, photos can melt together, corners can bend and break off and paintings can stick together and damage the art.
-When standing them on end as they were designed, it allows them to distribute the weight evenly and keep airflow, preventing unwanted damage.
+When standing them on end as they were designed, it allows them to distribute the weight evenly and keep airflow.
+This will prevent unwanted damage.

 You also want to store all photos and sensitive artwork in acid-free archival storage boxes and with acid-free paper in between loose photos and artwork.
 These boxes are designed specifically to protect photos and similar items.
 These boxes can then be placed into a larger storage container such as a storage tote for added protection from any moisture or critters.
 It even makes them easier to get to because you can stack them up and gain access quickly.

-Remember to label your albums and your boxes.
+Remember to organize and label your store of old photo albums and your boxes.
 Make it easy to access later when you want to grab all the old photos for the next family reunion.
 You should write the years covered in that album or box, and also list the event.
-For example: Grandma & Grandpa’s Wedding, December 20, 1950.
+For example, Grandma & Grandpa’s Wedding, December 20, 1950.

 Determine Your Storage Type.

-Another thing to consider is whether you need a temperature control storage unit or a traditional storage unit.
+Another thing to consider is whether you need a temperature control storage unit or a traditional storage unit when it’s time to organize and store old photos.
 This is more of a personal decision, but there are differences to consider.